Sunday-Gad/Udacity-Projects/README.md

 This repository contains projects for Udacity Programming For Data Science Using Python Nanodegree.

-## Projcet: Investigate a Relational Database using SQl
+## Project: Investigate a Relational Database using SQl

 ### Overview